A Look at Monaco (album)

 A Look at Monaco is a 1963 soundtrack album by Percy Faith and performed by the Orchestre National de l'Opera de Monte Carlo for the CBS television special and documentary A Look at Monaco.
-The film featured a tour of the principal sites of Monaco conducted by the former American actress Grace Kelly, who had become the Princess Consort of Monaco following her 1956 marriage to Rainier III, Prince of Monaco.
+The film featured a tour of the principal sites of Monaco conducted by the former American actress Grace Kelly, who had become the Princess Consort of Monaco upon her 1956 marriage to Rainier III, Prince of Monaco.

-Grace's narration from the film is featured on the album.
+Princess Grace's narration from the film is featured on the album.